FilipDominec/rp2daq/README.md

     * [ ] [C programming: adding new commands to rp2daq's firmware](docs/DEVELOPERS.md)
     * [x] [PAQ - Presumably asked questions](#paq-presumably-asked-questions)

-# No programming: first steps
+# First steps with no programming

 ### Getting things ready

-1. You will need a Raspberry Pi Pico (RP2) with a USB cable.
-And a computer.
+1. You will need a Raspberry Pi Pico (RP2) board with a USB cable.
-1. Make sure your computer has [Python (3.6+)](https://realpython.com/installing-python/)
+1. You will also need a computer with [Python (3.6+)](https://realpython.com/installing-python/) interpreter and the ```serial``` module
 	* On Windows, use a recent [Python installer](https://www.python.org/downloads/windows/), and then issue ```pip install pyserial``` in Windows command line.
 	* On Linux, Python3 should already be there, and ```pyserial``` can be installed through your package manager or with [pip3](https://pypi.org/project/pyserial/)
     * On Mac, follow a similar approach; [version update](https://code2care.org/pages/set-python-as-default-version-macos) may be needed
-1. Download the [binary firmware](https://github.com/FilipDominec/rp2daq/releases/latest/download/rp2daq.uf2) from the latest release.
+1. Download the stable [binary firmware](https://github.com/FilipDominec/rp2daq/releases/latest/download/rp2daq.uf2) from the latest release.
 No compilation is necessary.
 1. Holding the white "BOOTSEL" button on your RP2, connect it to your computer with the USB cable.
 Release the "BOOTSEL" button.
     * *In few seconds the RP2 should appear as a fake flash drive, containing INDEX.HTM and INFO_UF2.TXT.*
-1. Copy the ```rp2daq.uf2``` firmware file directly to RP2.
+1. Copy the ```rp2daq.uf2``` firmware file directly to RP2 along these two files.
     * *The flashdrive should disconnect in a second.*
     * *The green diode on RP2 then flashes twice, indicating the firmware is running and awaiting commands.*
-1. Download and unpack [the stable Python+C source](https://github.com/FilipDominec/rp2daq/releases/latest/) from the latest release.
+1. Download [the stable Python+C source](https://github.com/FilipDominec/rp2daq/releases/latest/) from the latest release.
+Unpack it in a working directory of your choice.

 If you have problems, please [describe them in a new issue](https://github.com/FilipDominec/rp2daq/issues).

-If don't fear having problems, you can get fresh code from this repository and compile the firmware according to [Developer notes](docs/DEVELOPERS.md).
+If you don't fear having problems, you can get fresh development code from this repository and compile the  firmware according to [Developer notes](docs/DEVELOPERS.md).

 ### Run hello_world.py